 When should you not take notes?

-- When you are simply getting familiar with new content (take notes while re-reading).
+- You want to familiarize yourself with new content (take notes while re-reading).

 Note-taking Effort improves learning